NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 • Flow rate: 7 gallons per minute

-This descaler lasts for 600,000 gallons, which equates to about 6 years for a family of four.
-This descaler can work on its own or combined with AO Smith’s whole-home system, which also includes a sediment filter, central water filter, post-filter, and UV filter.
+With a 600,000-gallon lifespan—roughly 6 years for a family of four—this descaler provides long-lasting, low-maintenance operation.
+You can use it on its own or pair it with AO Smith’s whole-home system, which includes a sediment filter, central water filter, post-filter, and UV filter for comprehensive water treatment.

 Get the AO Smith salt-free water softener at Amazon or Lowe’s.